B.S., Sharif University of Technology, Electrical Engineering, 1992

-Payam Heydari received his B.S. and M.S. degrees (Honors) in electrical engineering from Sharif University of Technology in 1992 and 1995, respectively.
+Payam Heydari received his B.S. and M.S. degrees (Honors) in Electrical Engineering from Sharif University of Technology in 1992 and 1995, respectively.
 He received his Ph.D. degree from the University of Southern California in 2001.
-He is currently a professor of electrical engineering and the EECS associate chair for graduate affairs at the University of California, Irvine.
+He is currently a Full Professor of Electrical Engineering at the University of California, Irvine.

-Heydari is the guest editor of IEEE Journal of Solid-State Circuits.
-He currently serves on the technical program committees of Custom Integrated Circuits Conference (CICC) and ISLPED.
-He served as the associate editor of IEEE Transactions on Circuits and Systems - I from 2006 to 2008.
-He was the local arrangement chair of the 2004-05 ISLPED, and the student design contest judge for the 2003 DAC/ISSCC Design Contest Award.
-He served on the technical program committees of and International Symposium on Quality Electronic Design (ISQED), IEEE Design and Test in Europe (DATE) and International Symposium on Physical Design (ISPD).
-He is the director of the Nanoscale Communication IC (NCIC) Lab.
+Dr. Heydari served as the Guest Editor of IEEE Journal of Solid-State Circuits (JSSC), and Associate Editor of IEEE Trans. on Circuits and Systems - I, and served on the Technical Program Committees of Compound Semiconductor IC Symposium (CSICS), Custom Integrated Circuits Conference (CICC), and ISLPED.
+He served on the Technical Program Committees of and Int'l Symposium on Quality Electronic Design (ISQED), IEEE Design and Test in Europe (DATE) and International Symposium on Physical Design (ISPD).
+He is the director of the Nanoscale Communication IC (NCIC) Labs.